 Their hot tubs are sanitized and refilled before each use.
 No man-made chemicals are added to the mineral-rich waters (see list below).
 They are open every day of the year except Thanksgiving and Christmas.
 And they stay open until 10 PM on Sunday-Thursday and midnight on Friday and Saturday!
 Evening tubs book first, so book at least a week ahead if you want a particular time.
 All tubs are private, located in covered shacks scattered in the woods along the creek and river.

 Located on the Appalachian Trail, the springs are a popular stop for through-hikers, especially in April and May.
 Before a soak, we love to take a short but scenic hike on the AT to Lover's Leap for fantastic mountain views.
 After any strenuous outdoor fun, these mineral waters ease the pain of sore muscles and joints.
-Pic above: View from Lover's Leap looking down at the Hot Springs Spa.
+The pic above: View from Lover's Leap looking down at the Hot Springs Spa.

 Tubs hold 1-5 people.
-For a couple, costs start at $42/hour for a standard tub and $52/hour for a deluxe tub with added privacy, top views, bigger deck, chairs, a table, and a fire pit or heater.
+For a couple, costs start at $45/hour for a standard tub and $55/hour for a deluxe tub with added privacy, top views, a bigger deck, chairs, a table, and a fire pit or heater.
 Additional guests are $10/hour.
 No charge for kids 12 and under. **You must make a reservation in advance.
 No walk-ins.
-(The locals' favorite is tub #5 on the tip of the peninsula at the intersection of the river and creek (pic above).
+(The locals' favorite is tub #5 on the tip of the peninsula at the intersection of the river and creek.)

 The mineral-rich water helps increase circulation and oxygen flow and helps most circulatory illnesses.
 Minerals include sulfate of magnesia (muscle activity), bicarbonate of iron (anemia), alumina, chloride of potassium (nerves), sulfate of potassium (heart and digestion), chloride of sodium, and sulfate of lime (bone and tooth structure).
 You can also book a spa treatment before or after your soak.
 They also have a campground for tent camping, RV camping, and primitive cabins.